 1949 - The James Tidler House, 201 Brookwood Avenue, Wilmington NC.
 Top photos by Heather Wagner Slane.
 Bottom photo by Hugh Morton.
 In 1987, a large addition was built in the back.
 Sold to John Yocom.
 Sold to the Yocom Family Irrevocable Trust which still owned it as of 2012.

-Around 1949 - The George and Jessie Morris House, aka Gotno Farm, 3612 Buffaloe Road, Raleigh.
+Around 1949 - The George and Jessie Morris House, aka Gotno Farm, 3612 Buffaloe Road, Raleigh NC.
 Radiant floor heating.
 Deeded in 1988 to Jessie Morris.
-Transferred to the heirs in 1997.
+Transferred in 1997 to the heirs.
 Transferred in 2007 to Jessie's sister Virginia A. Allen, Trustee.
 Was a rental house for years.
 Top photo by Dean Jeffrey, rest by Sally Keeney.
 According to their son, George Thomas Arnold (Tom) Morris, Gotno Farm was very accurate for his father, who was a plastering contractor who spent his childhood and young adult years on California and Baja.
 Morris recalled a NO TENGO RANCHO sign there and appropriated the title for his property in Raleigh.
 Land was sold; house was moved to Haywood Streetin downtown Raleigh in late 2017.
 Video.
 Video 2.
 Video 3.

 1949 - The Edward T. and Betty Bass House, 104 North Hilliard Street, Nashville NC.
 Sold around 1958 to Earl Waters.
 Sold in 2001 to Jonathan Boulden who still owned it as of 2012.